TomasTillmann/design-patterns-notes/notes.md

 * each time change to some element is made, each visitor must be changed accordingly
 * visitor might lack access to private fields

+## Relations
+* composite
+  * apply visitor on entire composite tree

+* command
+  * visitor is powerful version of command
+  * command seperates method/action from concrete object who doest the action
+  * visitor does the same thing
+    * can execute operation over various classes

+* iterator
+  * traverse some complex collection and apply visitor action to each element

 # Template method
 * abstracts algorithm to steps, that can be either identical to each implementation or implemented by its subclasses